-Round 2 of the 2016 Public Comment period is now OPEN
+Round 2 of the 2016 Public Comment period is now CLOSED.

-To everyone who gave us feedback during Round 1 (April 25th through June 24th, 2016) of our Public Comment period: Thank you!
+To everyone who gave us feedback during Round 1 and Round 2 of our Public Comment period: Thank you!

-As Non-GMO Project Participants, Retailers, Technical Administrators, and Supporters, your input is highly valued – we hope you will take the time to submit comments.
+As Non-GMO Project Participants, Retailers, Technical Administrators, and Supporters, your input is highly valued – thank you for taking the time to submit comments.

 About the Standard